1-800-800-1865 (Mon-Sat) • Online 24/7

 For Inquiring Minds -- How to Decipher Bullion Prices

 As expected, Fed officials elected to delay tapering during last week's FOMC meeting.
-But they also raised the possibility of reducing stimulus sometime in the next few months, and that triggered selling in the precious metals futures markets on Thursday heading into week's end.
+But they also raised the possibility of reducing stimulus sometime in the next few months, and that triggered selling in the precious metals futures markets on Thursday heading into the week's end.

 Prices are mixed this morning as trading for the new week commences.
 There is no certainty in the markets about just how long Quantitative Easing will continue, and metals prices, which showed strength leading up to the late October Fed meeting, fell back into the ranges where they have been trading in recent weeks.
-Each metal basically gave back the gains from the prior week.
+Each metal gave back the gains from the prior week.

 Precious Metals Podcast